ozgeozge/sentiment-analysis-aws-lambda/README.md

 ### 1. Using AWS SAM CLI Local for testing a serverless application locally

-The step-by-step explanation about using SAM local for running our lambda function locally is [here](commands.md).
+I explained step-bys-step how to use SAM CLI for running a lambda function locally [here](commands.md).

 ### 2. Creating AWS Lambda Function